-All vessels and crew seeking clearance into Grenada, Carriacou and Petite Martinique must do so at the following official Ports of Entry (Grenada Yacht Club, St. George’s, Prickly Bay Marina, Prickly Bay, Hillsborough, Carriacou) Vessels should Anchor with your Q Flag and the courtesy flag of Grenada from the starboard spreader of your main mast while clearance formalities are carried out.
+All vessels and crew seeking clearance into Grenada, Carriacou and Petite Martinique must do so at the following official Ports of Entry (Camper Nicholson Port Louis Marina, St. George’s; Tyrell Bay Marina, Harvey Vale, Carriacou) Vessels should anchor with your Q Flag and the courtesy flag of Grenada from the starboard spreader of your main mast while clearance formalities are carried out.
 Grenada uses the Red Right Returning Rule, which means red buoys mark the starboard side when approaching.

 A user-friendly, one-page form outlining the required information for Immigration and Customs officials, and the Grenada Ports Authority facilitates clearance procedures.
 Five copies on legal-sized paper are required for Customs and Immigration.

 A valid passport and return or onward ticket is required for all visitors.
 However, proof of citizenship bearing a photograph is acceptable from British, Canadian, and US citizens.
 A visa is not required from citizens of the US, Canada, UK, British Commonwealth, Caribbean countries (except Cuba), most European countries, South Korea, and Japan.